Karin Grech Garden: Naming of the garden

-A yearly event takes place in December, were flowers are laid at the monument.
+A yearly event takes place in December, where flowers are laid at the monument.

 Plaques and Monuments

 Official opening plaque

 On the plaque commemorating the official opening is written:

 The monument

 On the Karin Maria Grech Monument is written:

 Modernization of the playing field

 Karin Grech Playing field underwent some refurbishment to modernise the playing facilities.
 On the re-opening of the playing a plaque was uncovered saying:

 Freedom Day Monument

 Another monument at the garden commemorates Freedom day of 1979.
 On the plaque is written:

 Architecture

 The present design of the garden is a modest design.
 The playing field was last refurbished by the San Ġwann Local Council who took care to adapt it with contextual modernisation.